Insight Meditation Retreat: Grief, Joy and Awakening

 The primary focus of this retreat will be the practice of sitting and walking meditation in Noble Silence.
 There will be dharma talks, meditation instruction, and small group interviews with the teacher.
 In addition, we’ll do some interactive exercises, guided meditations, and mindful movement practices (qigong) that are designed to deepen our understanding of the powerful role of grief and joy in the process of spiritual awakening.

-Please note that your payment to Shambhala Mountain Center pays for your lodging and meals only.
+- Your payment to Shambhala Mountain Center pays for your lodging and meals only.
 It does not include compensation for the teacher or the assistant teacher.
 The teacher and the assistant teacher will be paid in accordance with the traditional Buddhist practice of dāna, a Pali term meaning “generosity freely given”.
 At the end of the retreat, participants will be invited to offer a financial contribution as an expression of appreciation for the teachings and to support the teachers.
 In that every participant’s situation is unique, there is no suggested amount and offerings of any size will be gratefully accepted.

 To get to know David and his style of teaching, visit his website with free dharma talks here.